- Administrative Services Home

 Paying for Expenses for Approved Travel

 You may pay for travel-related expenses via several different ways.
 Registration, hotels, and similar costs may be paid directly to the vendor via a Disbursement Request Form.
 Airfare may be paid by the employee (to be reimbursed later) or with a P-Card (consult your supervisor for assistance).
 You may also pay for your expenses yourself, either through an advance of funds or through your own funds (to be reimbursed).
-If you wish to request an advance for your travel, complete the Conference Cash Advance Form (see step 3).
+If you wish to request an advance for your travel, complete the Disbursement Request Form and select "Advance" in the top-right dropdown (see step 3).
 Any eligible out-of-pocket expenses may be reimbursed on your Conference Expense Claim form (see step 5).
-For more information on this process, please review the Conference Cheat Sheet & Checklist.
+For more information on this process, please review the Conference Checklist.

 Note: when making your arrangements, you are strongly encouraged to plan ahead and book